openhab/openhab-docs/developers/ide/vscode.md

 1. Install Java Extension Pack for VSCode (https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)

-2. Clone the addons (https://github.com/openhab/openhab2-addons.git or preferably your own fork) to %BASE%\openhab2-addons
+2. Clone the addons (https://github.com/openhab/openhab-addons.git or preferably your own fork) to %BASE%\openhab-addons

 3. If you want to setup openHAB code formatting guidelines, add the following to the VSCode settings: